 On the state level, your PC will be subject to state income tax.
 You may also be subject to other taxes depending on your business, such as sales tax.
 Some city or county jurisdictions may have local taxes that apply to your business as well.

-Obtain Illinois business licenses and permits
+Step 9: Obtain Illinois business licenses and permits

 PCs must register with the Illinois Department of Revenue to conduct business.
 Additionally, you’ll need to get a professional license from the Illinois Department of Financial and Professional Regulation.
 There may also be city and county permits that your corporation will need depending on the kind of work you do.
 There’s no central place to check to see whether you have every federal, state, and local license and permit you may need.
 However, our business license report service can research these requirements for you.

-Acquire insurance for your Illinois professional corporation
+Step 10: Acquire insurance for your Illinois PC

 Insurance is important for the continued operation of any business.
 By law, PCs in Illinois that have employees must have workers’ compensation insurance coverage or approval from the state to self-insure.